I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 Cardio (aerobic exercise) is a key to burning calories and improving your overall health, even more so than weight training.

-One study shows aerobic activity as one of the best exercise methods for getting rid of annoying love handles and losing weight around the belly, which is great since your midsection is most vulnerable to packing on weight, according to the earlier study.
+One study shows the aerobic activity as one of the best exercise methods for getting rid of annoying love handles and losing weight around the belly, which is great since your midsection is most vulnerable to packing on weight, according to the earlier study.

 Other studies also came with similar findings.